| | |

 keep chickens warm in winter weather

 Keep a close eye on your flock during extreme weather conditions.
-Be prepared to address anything that looks off with.
-These 17 tips on how to keep chickens warm in winter weather will help you keep happy and healthy chickens this winter season.
+Be prepared to address anything that looks off.

 Keep a healthy flock

-Some don’t believe in providing supplemental heating if you have a healthy flock.
+Some chicken farmers don’t believe in providing supplemental heating if you have a healthy flock.
 There are truths to that.
-For example, chickens molt in the Fall is to prepare their bodies with warm, fluffy new feathers.

 These new feathers act as natural insulation when the cool weather comes.
 Additionally, you’ll see a decrease, or complete halt, in egg-laying in the winter.
 During this time, chickens are channeling all their energy into staying warm and giving their egg system a rest.
+You’ll see a change in egg production a few times throughout the year when raising chickens.
+You can read more about that here.

-Provide them with unlimited feed
+Provide them with unlimited, extra feed

 Your flock will eat more in the winter, especially if you don’t increase their protein intake.
 If for some reason the weather cools and your flock won’t eat, you might inspect them for illness.